Modern Slavery Statement

 In 2022, the Enhesa ESG policy outlined our commitment to respect human rights.
 Our mission and values also reflect our commitment.

 Towards the end of 2022, an important initiative regarding our ESG and Sustainability started within Enhesa.
 And in 2023, it was approved and took off.
 We issued the following policies related to respecting Human Rights and to prevent any modern slavery issue.
 Modern slavery understood as the recruitment, movement, harbouring or receiving of children, women or men through the use of force, coercion, abuse of vulnerability, deception or other means for the purpose of exploitation:

-Applicable to all Enhesa Group and through its business operations.
-The policy is based on international instruments, such as the Guiding Principles for Business and Human Rights: Implementing the United Nations “Protect, Respect and Remedy” Framework (UN) and the Forced Labor Convention (International Labor Organization – ILO).
+- Human Rights Policy: applicable to all Enhesa Group and through its business operations.
+The policy is based on international instruments, such as the Guiding Principles for Business and Human Rights: Implementing the United Nations “Protect, Respect and Remedy” Framework (UN) and the Forced Labor Convention (International Labor Organization – ILO)

-Which outlines our commitment to the OECD Guidelines for Multinational Enterprises on Responsible Business Conduct.
+- Sustainability and ESG Policy: Which outlines our commitment to the OECD Guidelines for Multinational Enterprises on Responsible Business Conduct

-Which enables buyers within the Enhesa Group to select suppliers which are aligned with our values and commitments such as respecting human rights, good labour practices, and not tolerating any form of modern slavery.
-This policy also provides the basis for buyers to conduct reasonable due diligence.
+- Sustainable Procurement Policy: Which enables buyers within the Enhesa Group to select suppliers which are aligned with our values and commitments such as respecting human rights, good labour practices, and not tolerating any form of modern slavery.
+This policy also provides the basis for buyers to conduct reasonable due diligence

-Which respects human rights of candidates and also prohibits recruiting any person below the legal age to work.
+- Recruitment Policy: which respects human rights of candidates and also prohibits recruiting any person below the legal age to work

-Which allows any employee and stakeholder of Enhesa group to raise concerns, such as human rights violations.
+- Whistleblowing procedure: which allows any employee and stakeholder of Enhesa group to raise concerns, such as human rights violations